 My working life has been spent in Education-I started teaching in 1969!

 I worked for ILEA (Inner London Education Authority) as an Infants and Primary teacher for 14 years in South London schools, then was an advisory teacher working with Primary class teachers across London.

-Following this I worked for 3 years in Higher Education in Bristol as a Senior Lecturer in Education, training student teachers.
+Following this, I worked for 3 years in Higher Education in Bristol as a Senior Lecturer in Education, training student teachers.
 I then worked in Merton as a support teacher for bilingual learners before returning to HE.
 I spent the last 14 years of my working life at what is now London Metropolitan University.
 This involved running PGCE courses as well as working on other academic courses.

 I joined the Governors at NMP in Autumn 2014.
-I am also a governor at a Primary school in Lambeth and had many year’s experience as a governor in a Primary School in Wandsworth.
+I am also a governor at a Primary school in Lambeth and had many year’s experiences as a governor in a Primary School in Wandsworth.

 My key skills: